laurentperrinet/laurentperrinet.github.io/content/publication/jeremie-23-ccn/index.md

 - inproceedings
 publishDate: '2022-11-17T11:15:57.788793Z'
 subtitle: ''
-tags: ["efficient-coding", "localization", "online-classification", "retinotopy", "ultra-fast-categorization", "visual-search"]
 title: Retinotopy improves the categorisation and localisation of visual objects in CNNs
+tags: ["efficient-coding", "foveated-vision", "localization", "log-polar-mapping", "online-classification", "retinotopy", "ultra-fast-categorization", "visual-search"]
+categories: ["Computational Neuroscience", "Education", "Outreach & Public Engagement"]
+projects: [""]
 ---
 * as was presented at the *Computational Cognitive Neuroscience Society Meeting 2023* in Oxford
 * see a follow-up presentation in: {{< cite page="/publication/jeremie-23-icann" view="4" >}}